learn-co-students/technical-coach-shift-overview-learn-experts-testing-batch/README.md

 On a standard shift, there are two roles: **dispatch** and **sync**.
 We'll cover these roles in greater depth in subsequent sections.

 ### Dispatch
 The Dispatcher fields all incoming chats from students and gets some preliminary information from them.
-There is only one Dispatcher per shift.
+Generally there is only one Dispatcher per shift, although there may be exceptions during especially busy shifts.

 If the issue is a simple question with a discrete answer (e.g. "What's the difference between #find and #detect in ruby?"), you can answer it in the chat and/or direct them to a resource (e.g. "They're the same thing :) As you can see here: https://ruby-doc.org/core-2.2.3/Enumerable.html#method-i-detect they're used interchangeably.").

 If it's clear that the student will need more than a link and a few short answers, set them up to pair program with another TC who's in the Sync role.

 ### Sync
-If you're on Sync during a shift, you'll be screensharing with students.
+If you're on Sync during a shift, you'll generally be screensharing with students, although you may also be chatting with a student 1:1 if they are unable to screenshare.
 Depending on their issue, you may be doing anything from debugging a simple syntax error, to troubleshooting an environment issue, to teaching a concept to a struggling student.
 We limit our screenshares to 20 minutes - you may not always be able to solve the error within this time limit, but that's okay - do the best you can.

 ## Slack Channels - Flatiron Staff
 While working on a shift, you will likely find yourself accessing a number of different Slack channels in the Flatiron Staff team.
 Below is a brief overview of what some of these channels are.
 For more in depth information, check out the resources at the end of this lesson.